FabricMC/fabric-docs/develop/migrating-mappings.md

 ### Other Configurations {#other-configurations}

-- Specify from where to take your Java files with `--input path/to/source`.
+- Specify where to take your Java source files from with `--input path/to/source`.
 Default: `src/main/java`.
 You can use this to migrate a client sourceset by passing `--input src/client/java`.
 - Specify where to output the remapped source with `--output path/to/output`.
 Default: `remappedSrc`.
-You can use `src/main/java` here to avoid having to copy the remapped classes, but make sure you have a backup.
+You can use `src/main/java` here to overwrite existing sources, but make sure you have a backup.
 - Specify a custom place to retrieve the mappings from with `--mappings some_group:some_artifact:some_version:some_qualifier`.
 Default: `net.fabricmc:yarn:<version-you-inputted>:v2`.
 Use `net.minecraft:mappings:<minecraft-version>` to migrate to official Mojang mappings.

-A complete example that migrates a client source set to Mojang Mappings, overwriting the existing source set is below.
+For example, to migrate a client source set to Mojang Mappings in-place (overwriting the existing sources):

 ```groovy
 migrateMappings --input "src/client/java" --output "src/client/java" --mappings "net.minecraft:mappings:1.21.10"